Diana DeGarmo: Film and television

-In 2006, DeGarmo was the signing voice of Cosmo on the "Fairy Idol" episode of The Fairly OddParents.
+In 2006, DeGarmo was the singing voice of Cosmo on the "Fairy Idol" episode of The Fairly OddParents.

 DeGarmo joined the cast of The Young and the Restless in October 2011.
 She portrayed Angelina Veneziano, the daughter of resident mobster, Angelo.
 Her character was a terrible singer who was obsessed with gaining the affections of Kevin Fisher.
 Her character went through a redemption arc, and by the time her last episode aired in March 2012, Angelina not only could sing, she had matured into a kinder and gentler character.

 In film, DeGarmo played Dora Hand, a dance hall singer in the 2012 western film Wyatt Earp's Revenge.

 DeGarmo made a cameo appearance as herself in the Lifetime Network holiday movie All About Christmas Eve starring Haylie Duff.
 She also appeared on the second season of TLC's wedding dress show Brides of Beverly Hills, which documented her search for a wedding dress.

 During 2013, DeGarmo and Ace Young hosted a weekly one-hour entertainment show, Planet 360.
 It started on the Hallmark Movie Channel in March, moved to TVGN in May and was canceled in December.

 In 2013, DeGarmo starred in an independent film comedy, Alto.
 DeGarmo's character, Frankie, is a struggling musician who falls in love with the daughter of a mafia don, and the two women become involved in a murder while also trying to come out to "Family."
 As of June 2015 the film has been shown at four festivals: The Miami Gay and Lesbian Film Festival, The VisionFest Film Festival in New York City, the Hoboken International Film Festival in Middletown, New York and the Frameline LGBTQ film festival in San Francisco.
 DeGarmo was nominated for the Jack Nance Breakthrough Performance Award at VisionFest, where Alto won the Audience Award.

 In 2016, DeGarmo's third film, The Morning Sun, based on the play The Morning the Sun Fell Down, was released.